Shap Mochan: Soundtrack

 The songs become very popular.
 Hemanta Mukherjee was the music director of the movie and composed tunes for the songs.
 Lyrics were written by Bimal Ghosh (as Kavi Bimal Chandra Ghosh).

 Reception

-Film become blockbuster hit and ran for 77 days in theater.
-The songs become popular to the Bengali audiences and after the film Uttam and Hemanta combination become huge successful and regarded most popular Singer-actor duo in Bengali Cinema history.
+The film became a blockbuster hit and ran near 100 days in theater.
+The songs become popular and contributed a lot to the film's success.
+After the film, The Uttam-Hemanta combination became iconic and hugely successful and regarded as the most popular singer-actor duo in the history of Bengali Cinema.